AbrahimSA/Retail_Sales/README.md

 As part of the Data Science Certificate program at the University of Toronto our machine learning capstone project involved applying our theoretical and technical skillset to a real world scenario.
 The dataset we chose was a Retail Sales dataset that can be used to predict the product category a customer is likely to purchase based on factors such as their age, gender/sex, and previous purchase history.
 This project aims to apply exploratory data analysis, advanced analytics, and machine learning techniques to gain actionable insights that can help businesses optimize product inventory, and enhance customer engagement.

+# Requirements
+This project uses the following Python libraries and tools.

+* numpy : For faster numerical operations.
+* pandas : For analysing and getting insights from datasets.
+* matplotlib : For creating graphs and plots.
+* seaborn : For enhancing the style of matplotlib plots.
+* sklearn : For machine learning.
+* xgboost : For gradient boosting algorithm.
+* tensorflow :For deep learning model.
+* shap : For interpreting and explaining output of xgboost model.

+* SQLite and sql : For data processing.

 # Dataset:

 Our retail sales dataset from Kaggle ([Retail Sales Dataset](https://www.kaggle.com/datasets/mohammadtalib786/retail-sales-dataset)) consists of attributes that drive retail operations and customer interactions that can be oberved in the real world.
 The dataset consists of essential attributes such as Transaction ID, Date, Customer ID, Gender, Age, Product Category, Quantity, Price per Unit, and Total Amount.
 These attributes allow for an in-depth exploration of sales trends, product preferences, and puchasing behaviour.
 The analysis and insights gained from this project can be used to personalize products to each customer in the future.
 Based on our insights, this project demonstrates our team work and potential to contribute to the data science or machine learning field.